eeshugerman/postgres-backup-s3/README.md

   - recreate all database objects on restore
   - some env vars renamed
   - only scheduled backups supported, not ad-hoc
+  - filter backups on S3 by database name

 # Usage